-- describe the impact of the injury on the worker in terms of reported and observed signs and symptoms, as well as their capacity to engage in their roles at work, home and in the community - set SMART goals and empower the worker to be actively involved in their recovery - outline an action plan, listing actions the worker and you are individually responsible for - demonstrate the effectiveness of treatment using measurable outcomes - indicate the anticipated timeframe the recovery will take.
+- describe the impact of the injury on the worker in terms of reported and observed signs and symptoms, as well as their capacity to engage in their roles at work, home and in the community - set SMART goals and empower the worker to be actively involved in their recovery - outline an action plan, listing actions the worker and you are individually responsible for - demonstrate the effectiveness of treatment using standardised outcome measures - indicate the anticipated timeframe the recovery will take.

+3.2.
 Treating exempt workers